awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/flutter.md

 });
 ```

-Current login user's attributes will be cached in disk, so the next time app open you don't need to set all user
+Current logged-in user's attributes will be cached in disk, so the next time app open you don't need to set all user
 attributes again, of course you can use the same API `analytics.setUserAttributes()` to update the current
 user's attribute when it changes.